Finnpulp is planning the largest softwood pulp plant in Kuopio

 Finnpulp is planning to build the world’s largest softwood pulp mill in Kuopio, Finland.
 The total amount of the investment is 1.4 billion euros.
 The basis for all Finnpulp operations is to become the most efficient and modern producer of softwood pulp in the world.

 The new Finnpulp mill will be the most efficient and ecologically sound pulp mill in the industry.
+The environmental permit was granted in March 2017 and the terms of the permit maybe the tightest ever been set to production plants.
 In addition to pulp production, the modern technology will enable versatile bioproduction.
 Thus, the mill is going to be a significant producer of biochemicals and bioelectricity.
-The company's production will equal 5 per cent of the world's softwood pulp market in 2021.
+The company’s production will equal 5 per cent of the world’s softwood pulp market in 2022.